Sbussiso/elastic-beanstalk-app-sample/README.md

+A simple Flask sample application for Elastic Beanstalk deployment
+---
-A simple Flask sample application for Elastic Beanstalk deployment\n if deployment is successfull application should display "Hello Elastic Beanstalk!"
+if deployment is successfull application should display "Hello Elastic Beanstalk!"